2021 Flu Vaccine Information Statement (VIS)

 If You Are Sick With Flu-like Symptoms

-If you have an illness that could be the flu, stay home while you are ill and for at least 24 hours after your fever is gone.
-You should be fever-free (100⁰F) without using fever-reducing medications.
+If you have an illness that could be the flu, stay home and contact your healthcare provider for medical advice.
+You should be fever-free (less than 100⁰F) without using fever-reducing medications for at least 24 hours.
 Stay home from others as much as possible to avoid infecting them.
 Please contact your instructors as soon as possible to inform them of your absence.

 When to Seek Immediate Medical Care